Melody's Gardening in Central Texas

 garden, as they provide vitamin C In larger

-amounts than most vegetables do.
+amounts than most vegetables.
 A rich garden soil in full sun will help these to grow well as long as you provide

 bugs will be on the bottom of the melons where they can hide from the sun.
 Raising the melons off the ground can help.

-Okra: our beloved soup vegetable, okra grows in the heat of Central Texas.
+Okra: our beloved soup vegetable, okra thrives in the brutal summer heat of Central Texas.
 If you can find a spineless variety you will

-have less unpleasant encounters with this vegetable while harvesting it.
+have fewer unpleasant encounters with this vegetable while harvesting it.

-Peppers: Both hot peppers and sweet peppers will grow best when there is ample rainfall.
+Peppers: Both hot peppers and sweet peppers will grow better when there is ample rainfall.
 You can

 plant them in the spring, and get a good harvest.
 Then they will slack off and not produce much until it